FAIRmat-NFDI/nomad-unisyscat-plugin/docs/how_to/use_this_plugin.md

 This plugin can be used in a NOMAD Oasis installation.
 Check the tips in [Install this plugin](install_this_plugin.md) for details.

-Once the Oasis is deployed, you can generate different entries as shown below.
+Once the NOMAD Oasis is deployed, you can generate different entries as shown below.

-## Add new sample entries
+## Create new sample entries
 <iframe src="https://scribehow.com/embed/Upload_custom_data_entry_with_specific_schema_in_NOMAD_Oasis__mRg47mlZSpOSQ5G_HFlq7A" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

 ## Add instrument entry